 Preliminary analysis of the recommendations in the Guide indicate that if the recommended work was to be completed by WP.29, some of the work involving EV test cycles and test procedures could be completed by the WLTP-E-Lab. sub-group.
 The WLTP IWG is currently starting phase 1b of the light vehicle gtr development, with planning for phase 2 starting in 2016; therefore, some of the Guide’s recommendations could be carried out by the WLTP IWG in future Phase 2 and Phase 3 mandates.
 Thus, close cooperation with the WLTP-E-Lab. sub-group in this proposed work is essential.

 However, preliminary analysis of the recommendations in the Guide also indicates that some of the work is not suitable for completion by the WLTP-E-Lab. sub-group.
-In these cases, it would be most appropriate for the EVE IWG to pursue the development of new gtr(s), as the new gtr(s) would require expertise other than those present in the WLTP-E-Lab. sub-group.
+In these cases, it would be most appropriate for GRPE and WP.29 to consider whether the EVE IWG or any other WP.29 informal group could be tasked to pursue the development of new gtr(s), as the new gtr(s) would require expertise other than those present in the WLTP-E-Lab (see Section 1, para.1, ii.
+Part B). sub-group.
 Consultation with the WLTP IWG, including the WLTP-E-Lab. sub-group and the WLTP IWG co-sponsors (Japan and the European Commission), will be completed through Part A of this work.
 Consultation with WLTP will be especially important once the EVE IWG begins identifying which gtr(s) could be completed by specific WP.29 IWGs, including the EVE IWG.
 This consultation is to ensure that duplication of work is avoided and expert resources are used in the most efficient manner.
 Via this consultation process it will be decided if an ‘EV expert group’, as proposed by the European Commission in EVE-09-08e, is required to complete work.

 Preliminary analysis of the recommendations in the Guide also indicates that some work may not be suitable for completion by informal working groups under the GRPE and WP.29 because it is outside the scope of work.
 If there is disagreement among parties during workplan development as to which work is within or outside of the scope of WP.29, AC.3 will be approached for advice and/or decision.
 Also, prior to initiating work on a gtr, a request will be submitted to AC.3, which will include a specific description of gtr development.